AKloc/BookNotes/Debugging Teams.md

 **What can I do with this?**
 - This is a pretty solid book for new managers.
 Not as directly practical as "The Manager's Path."
 - Check that; this is a good read for anyone working on a team.
 Maybe recommend it to the department?
 Add it to the reading list?
 - I really like how the book crystalized some of the political concepts.
-It helps reinforce the need for departments to emphasize their production and cel

 **Personal Bottom Line**
 - 8/10